akirasoft1/perform-2024-hot-days/Enhancing Security Analytics/content/01_query_for_iocs/index.md

 ### Task 1: find if any of those IP addresses accessed the environment

 1. Login to your given Dynatrace Lab Environment.
-Access Notebook.
+Access Notebooks.
-2. Download your notebook template here: [[Lab 1] Template](https://github.com/robinwyss/perform24-securityanalytics-labguide/blob/main/content/01_query_for_iocs/%5BLab%201%5D%20P24%20Template%20-%20Find%20the%20IOCs.json "[Lab 1] Template")
+2. You can access your notebook template for this lab exercise here: [[Lab 1] Template](https://vis62283.sprint.apps.dynatracelabs.com/ui/document/v0/#share=c6c2fee0-35d2-420b-b8c2-044720b11b23 "[Lab 1] Template")
-3. Under Notebooks page, look for Upload button, use that to upload the downloaded template file for this exercise.
+3. Click on the notebook template name -> Make a copy.
+4. Once the template is duplicated, rename the newly created notebook by navigating, Template Name -> Rename.
+Give a unique name for easy identification of your notebook.
-4. Good job.
-You now have a template uploaded to start the lab exercise.
+5. Good job.
+You now have your notebook ready to dive into the lab exercise.

 ------------